Living Laser

 The Living Laser (Arthur Parks) is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Stan Lee and Don Heck, the character made his first appearance in The Avengers #34 (Nov.
-1966).
+Created by Stan Lee and Don Heck, the character made his first appearance in The Avengers #34 (November 1966).
 He would become a recurring enemy of Iron Man and plays a key role in the "Iron Man: The Inevitable" miniseries.

-Arthur Parks started out as a scientist that invented small, wrist mounted lasers and used them for criminal pursuits.
+Arthur Parks started out as a scientist that invented small, wrist-mounted lasers and used them for criminal pursuits.
 At one point he was a member of the Lethal Legion and at another point he was poised to take over the world due to his possession of the Serpent Crown, but is foiled by the Avengers.
-At one point it appeared that the Living Laser exploded in space, but in reality his body was transformed into photon form, making him an actual living laser.
+Finally it appeared that the Living Laser had exploded in space, but in reality his body was transformed into photon form, making him an actual living laser.

 Publication history

 The Living Laser debuted in The Avengers #34 (Nov.
 1966) as Arthur Parks, a scientist who created wrist-mounted laser units and a costume.
 Writer Mike Conroy notes, "Arthur Parks was a scientist sufficiently proficient to design laser projectors small enough to wear on his wrists, quite the achievement in 1966."